soravux/scoop/doc/usage.rst

       --python-executable PYTHON_EXECUTABLE
                             The python executable with which to execute the script --pythonpath PYTHONPATH
-                            The PYTHONPATH environment variable
+                            The PYTHONPATH environment variable (default is
+                            current PYTHONPATH)

       --debug               Turn on the debuging

 A remote workers example may be as follow::

-    python -m scoop --hosts 127.0.0.1 remotemachinedns 192.168.1.101 192.168.1.102 192.168.1.103 -vv -n 16 your_program.py [your arguments]
+    python -m scoop --hosts 127.0.0.1 remotemachinedns 192.168.1.101 192.168.1.102 -vv -n 18 your_program.py [your arguments]

 ================    =================================
 Argument            Meaning
 ================    =================================
 -m scoop            **Mandatory** Uses SCOOP to run program.
 --hosts [...]
 List of hosts to launch workers on.
--vv                 Double verbosity flag
+-vv                 Double verbosity flag.
--n 16               Launch a total of 16 workers your_program.py     The program to be launched
+-n 16               Launch a total of 16 workers (5 on ``127.0.0.1`` and ``remotemachinedns``, 4 on ``192.168.1.101`` and ``192.168.1.102``)
+your_program.py     The program to be launched.
-[your arguments]    The arguments that needs to be passed to your program
+[your arguments]    The arguments that needs to be passed to your program.
 ================    =================================

 .. note::